moysklad/api-remap-1.2-doc-in/source/includes/dictionaries/_bundle.md

 | **UNIFIED_AGRICULTURAL_TAX** | ESHN |

 #### Bundle as an item in transaction

-Bundle can act as a document position.
-It, like goods, services and modifications, can be transferred as part of a position in the metadata format.<br>
+Bundle can act as a transaction item.
+Products, product variants, services of a bundle can be transferred as part of a item in the metadata format.

-Here are some restrictions associated with using Bundles as items:
+The restrictions associated with using Bundles as items:

 + Number of Bundles must be an integer
-+ Bundles cannot be positions in the following types of documents:
++ Bundles cannot be items in the following types of transactions:
    - Orders to suppliers
    - Supplier invoices
-   - Acceptances
+   - Receivings
    - Returns to suppliers
    - Issued commission agent reports
    - Write-offs
    - Posting
    - Movements
    - Inventory
-   - Tech. cards
-   - Tech. operations
+   - Bills of Materials
    - Internal orders
 + Bundle cannot be a shipment item under a commission agreement:
    - you cannot add a Bundle to a shipment under a commission agreement